Montana Earth Science Picture of the Week

 2. Moist air from the Pacific is another key ingredient.
 This air contains an abundance of water vapor (humidity) that entered the air as water evaporated from the ocean.
 In order to make the change from liquid to vapor these water molecules had to absorb heat from their surroundings.
 So, especially moist air also contains lots of energy, referred to as “latent heat”.

 3. The final ingredient is mountains.
-Since the Rockies are somewhat narrower and higher in the area of Glacier Park and the Bob Marshall Wilderness, Chinook winds are especially frequent in the zone shown on the map above.
+Since the Rockies are somewhat narrower and higher in the area of Glacier Park and the Bob Marshall Wilderness, Chinook winds are especially frequent in the zone shown within the yellow line on the map.
+To see an elevation map of Montana that shows how the mountains west of the Chinook Zone stand above mountains to their west and the prairie to their east CLICK HERE

 Cloud formation releases the latent heat . . .